SentryMan/r2bc-poc/README.md

 # R2DBC-POC
- A test api used to see if r2dbc works
+ A test api used to see if r2dbc works.

  # Getting Started
+You can  use the included postman collection to make api requests
 ### Reference Documentation
 For further reference, please consider the following sections: